 Like anything else, Practice makes perfect, and these skills will help build a firm foundation.

 “Soccer is simple, but it is difficult to play simple.”Johan Cruijff

-It is important that you as a beginner or your child master the basic of soccer before trying to play like the pros.
+It is essential that you, as a beginner or your child, master the basics of soccer before trying to play like the pros.
 That will help ensure the ability to play the game simply.